Fred Rose (politician): Later life

-Rose was released from prison in 1951 after four-and-a-half years, with his health broken.
+Rose was released from prison in 1951 after four-and-a-half years.
 Attempting to find work in Montreal, he was tailed from jobsite to jobsite by the Royal Canadian Mounted Police (RCMP), which pointed out to employers and workmates that he was a convicted spy.

 In 1953 he went to Poland to attempt to set up an import-export business and to obtain health treatment that he could not afford in Canada.
 He worked for many years as English-language editor of Poland, a magazine of Polish culture and civilization designed for sale in the West.
 While he lived in Poland, his Canadian citizenship was revoked in 1957, and he was unable to return to Canada to lead the fight to clear his name.

 His appeal against revoking his citizenship was denied, although Minister of Citizenship and Immigration Ellen Fairclough introduced the so-called "Fred Rose amendment" in 1958 to the Citizenship Act so that such a removal of Canadian citizenship could never happen again.
 Years later, former federal cabinet minister Allan MacEachen acknowledged that the pages of Prime Minister William Lyon Mackenzie King's diary dealing with Rose had gone missing, as had most of the other records dealing with his case.

 Rose died on 16 March 1983 in Warsaw, having never returned to Canada.